 A relationship with a hotel brand is about more than a good ADR or a ‘heavenly bed.’
 It’s more than a great dinner or a ‘selfie moment.’
 Given that we have all been sequestered at home over the past year, the idea of ‘home’ will figure prominently in the making of hospitality places for a post-pandemic travelling public.

 I suspect that companies like AirBnB, Sonder, Vrbo and HomeAway will only continue to grow in market share since they represent a sense of the familiarity of home while also being unique location-to-location.
 Brands like Design Hotels, Selina, Regenerative Travel and Six Senses will also see growth because they tap into the idea that proactively doing good for the planet, and finding unique locations to do it in, makes people feel good about their commitment to go there.

 Can you share your experience as a Jury Member of the LIV Design Awards?
-Any designs, properties that have caught your eyes?
+Any designs, or properties that have caught your eye?

 What was great about being a jury member for the LIV Design Awards was exposure to the enormous creativity brought to bear on design solutions for hospitality around the world.

 It always fascinates me how, with the same problem, there are so many potential unique solutions.
-Each of them addressing programmatic requirements, operational constraints and embedded brand ideologies, yet somehow, under the skillful watch of creative designers, these things come to light in magical ways.
+Each of them addresses programmatic requirements, operational constraints and embedded brand ideologies, yet somehow, under the skilful watch of creative designers, these things come to light in magical ways.
 It was very inspiring.

 Do you mind sharing what are your passions outside of the design world?